B4PT0R/streamlit_notebook/README.md

 # Streamlit Notebook

-The reactive notebook powered by Streamlit you've been waiting for.
+The reactive notebook powered by Streamlit.

 Streamlit Notebook combines the interactive development experience of Jupyter notebooks with the deployment simplicity of Streamlit apps.
 Write code in notebook-style cells with a professional-grade Python shell that maintains state across reruns, then deploy the exact same file as a production-ready Streamlit application.